Nexmo/nexmo-developer/_tutorials/dispatch-user-fallback.md

 Note that the following conditions apply:

 * User must have at least two channels.
-* User can mix any number of channels and types as long as there is at least two channels.
+* User can mix any number of channels and types as long as there are at least two channels.
 For example, a user could have 3 SMS numbers plus a Messenger ID.
 * The last channel specified for a user will be taken to be the final fallback channel.
+It is handled slightly differently as it does not have a failover condition associated with it in the workflow model.
 If this fails the next user in the list will be processed.
-* Final failover channel does not have to be SMS although it typically will be.
+* Final fallback channel does not have to be SMS although it typically will be.
 * A workflow is created on a per-user basis, but you can specify a unique workflow for each user.
 * An attempt is made to apply a workflow to each user in the order in which the users are listed in the configuration file.
+* Failover from one channel to the next is automatic and handled transparently by the Dispatch API.

 ## Source code

 The Python source code for this project is available in the Nexmo Community [GitHub repository](https://github.com/nexmo-community/dispatch-user-fallback).
 Three use cases are actually included in the codebase, but this tutorial only describes `case-2`.
 The code for `case-2` specifically can be found [here](https://github.com/nexmo-community/dispatch-user-fallback/tree/master/case-2).
 There are just two files - the sample configuration file, `sample.json` and the application, `app.py`.

-> **IMPORTANT:** You should also run the [webhook server](https://github.com/nexmo-community/dispatch-user-fallback/blob/master/case-1/server.py) from `case-1` to ensure that webhooks are acknowledged - this prevents clogging the callback queue with unacknowledged webhook retries.
+> **IMPORTANT:** You should also run a webhook server to ensure that webhooks are acknowledged - this prevents clogging the callback queue with unacknowledged webhook retries.
+The code for this is given later in this tutorial.

 ## Prerequisites